AlexNexton/MS1-OneArena/README.md

 ### Exsisting Features

-- **Navigation bar:** allows access the most relevant pages and content on the website - with a very straight forward approach.
+- **Navigation bar:** allows access to the most relevant pages and content on the website - with a very straight forward approach.

 - **Home page:**  looks for the user to join upon seeing the page - has memeber comments and an introduction the team at One Arena.

-- **Footer:**   provides the user with contact information - location and email address.
+- **Footer:**   provides the user with contact information, location and email address.
 The Gym's social media platforms are also present at the click of a button.

-- **Sign Up page:** this is thee overall goal of the website, to get new memebers and have them sign up with ease on the site.
+- **Sign Up page:** this is the overall goal of the website, to get new memebers and have them sign up with ease on the site.

 - **Our Team page:** gives the users a more thorough look at each personal trainer and their background.
-It also mentions why One Arena came into fruition.

 - **Facilites page:** provides the user with the a time table for each of the classes and a Gallery so the user can have a window into what it's like at One Arena.

+- **About page:** tells the user how One Arena began.

 ## Technologies Used